TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-highioutilization.md

 # Resolve poor performance issues due to high IO utilization in Azure SQL Database

-The statistics are crucial for SQL engine to know how much data it will be working with and with that information creating better execution plans.
-Having better execution plans, queries will have better performance and will use the right amount of resources required and thus can help reduce IO usage.
-Use the [Maintain Azure SQL Indexes and Statistics](https://techcommunity.microsoft.com/t5/azure-database-support-blog/how-to-maintain-azure-sql-indexes-and-statistics/ba-p/368787) for more inforamtion on updating statistics.
+Up-to-date index statistics are crucial for the SQL DB query optimizer to generate optimal execution plans.
+Better execution plans use the right amount of resources and thus help reduce IO usage.
+See [Maintain Azure SQL Indexes and Statistics](https://techcommunity.microsoft.com/t5/azure-database-support-blog/how-to-maintain-azure-sql-indexes-and-statistics/ba-p/368787) for more inforamtion on updating statistics.

 IO Usage is split into two types: Data IO and Log IO.Your can quickly identify the IO usage using the query below.